Copywriting

 How do you make your brand content show up in AI searches?

 If your beautifully written landing page isn’t getting picked up by AI-powered tools like Gemini, ChatGPT, or Perplexity, the problem isn’t the writing (probably).
 It’s the formatting.
-This guide breaks down how to structure content for AI tools without losing your tone of voice.
-We’ll show you how GAIO and GEO (the younger cousins of good ol' SEO) can help you appear in AI-driven results by writing for prompts, not just people.
+This guide breaks down how to structure content for AI tools without losing your tone of voice, serving as a complete guide to optimising content for AI searches.
+We’ll show you how GAIO and GEO (the younger cousins of good ol’ SEO) can help you appear in AI-driven results by writing for prompts, not just people.
+This article is focused on creating content specifically for AI-powered search tools, helping your business reach more readers.

-TL;DR: This post shows you how to optimise your content for AI-powered search tools like ChatGPT and Gemini using GAIO and GEO.
+TL;DR: This post shows you how to optimise your content for AI-powered search tools like ChatGPT and Gemini.
 Learn how to structure content for prompts, not just keywords, while keeping your brand voice intact.
+When structuring content for prompts, make sure to include important information and key information in your titles and headings to enhance your appearance in search results.

 Your website might look great, but can Perplexity read it without squinting?